 - How can we ensure that diverse groups of learners from a range of backgrounds can access quality training equally?

 - How do we measure success from both a social and economic perspective?

 - Visits to independent training providers and colleges

 - A networking dinner

 - Learning Aims

-Participants will leave with an improved knowledge and understanding of effective practice in delivering quality TVET provision for diverse groups of learners and insight into policy setting and implementation models.
+Participants were presented with effective practices in delivering quality TVET provision for diverse groups of learners and insight into policy setting and implementation models.

 - an introduction to managing and encouraging quality provision in challenging contexts